abukhadra/Quran/README.md

 - prefer data files over coding to allow other projects to benifit from the data and support for future platforms
 - Implementation will be done in rust to allow compilation and generation of native libraries that can be used effeciently from any other programming language.

+## Status
+- Currently, only the lexer is completed, to run a quick test :
+-   $.  cargo run > output.txt

+- this will reformat the Quran data file data/quran.txt and store the output to output.txt as follows:
+-  1-  each verse will be printed on a separate line,
+-  2- convert verse numbers from Arabic Numerals to Eastern Arabic Numerals
+-  3- add an ASCII frame to the Surah title

+- Next : build the lexical_analyzer to arrange the elements into an AST

 ## Current Todo items
 - [x] generate Quran data file in text format